 Each assignment is paired with a rubric used for grading.
-Every attempt is made to return feedback quickly and thoroughly.
-However, there will be times when this ideal return time of grade is not possible.
-You may always email, schedule a meeting virtually to discuss your progress further.
+You may always email me with questions or to schedule a meeting virtually and discuss your progress further.

 I look for good grammar, critical thinking, and understanding of the material (among other things).
 Should you be curious about the rubrics of individual assignments, they can be found on eLearn.